DeflatedPickle/somft/README.md

 - crouch click vehicles to pick them up
 - recently fed animals loose interest in food
 - milking has a delay
-- entity knock back velocity based on their size
+- entities are knocked back based on their size
 - flowers are edible but disgusting
 - lit blocks spread fire
-- empty inksack item
+- empty inksack item & ink collection from squids
 - chainmail & netherite horse armour
+- shows arrows stuck in mobs & lets you pull them out